 Hi Nelson – I haven’t written about Chingford here apart from a piece about J.L.
 Shaw, who was the architect of the house but not the stables.
 Agree there’s a great story there.
 Mason & Wales still have the original plan for the stables.

 Thanks for putting all this fascinating research online.
 I stumbled upon this blog while checking out some old haunts and how they have changed.
 I always had a lot of questions about 60 Arthur St, beside the now defunct bowling green.
 Any thoughts of covering that in future?
 Or maybe it is time for me to go to the Hocken to try to locate the plans.

 Thanks very much Mel.
 Someone else asked me about 60 Arthur and I’ve looked into it a little but it’ll be quite a while before I get the chance to go into more detail.
-I think the front part dates from about 1894.
 The bowling club addition is 1906.
 Unfortunately there are no plans at Hocken or at the DCC for the first portion and it’s likely they don’t survive.
 DCC have plans for the addition.